 Kathy R. Weiser-Alexander

 Ps.
-Dave and I both were born in Texas, and have birth certificates to prove it… if ever necessary (wink)
+Dave and Kathy were both were born and raised in Texas, and have birth certificates to prove it… if ever necessary (wink)

 The Texas flag was adopted when Texas became the 28th state in 1845.
 As with the flag of the United States, the blue stands for loyalty, the white represents strength, and the red is for bravery.

 ©Kathy Weiser-Alexander, updated September 2019